 - An unprovoked animal attack, especially by a dog, which can indicate rabies.

 - Contact of infected animal saliva on mucous membranes of the eyes, mouth, nose (though rare).

-- CDC says thorough, vigorous washing of any animal bite or scratch (and licked skin) with copious amounts of soap and water for several minutes (and iodine, if possible) substantially reduces risk of getting rabies, as this physically dislodges the virus; remove any clothes you were wearing when bitten.
+- The CDC says thorough, vigorous washing of any animal bite or scratch (and licked skin), with copious amounts of soap and water for several minutes (and iodine, if possible), can substantially reduce the risk of getting rabies, as this action physically dislodges the virus; remove any clothes you were wearing when bitten.

 - Pre-travel vaccine: three weekly doses; confers some protection if you’re unknowingly exposed.

 - Post-exposure treatment: five weekly doses, as soon as possible.